internet Protocol: Domain Name System

 When the internet was in its infancy, it consisted of a small number of computers hooked together with modems and telephone lines.
 You could only make connections by providing the IP address of the computer you wanted to establish a link with.
 For example, a typical IP address might be 184.108.40.206.
 This was fine when there were only a few hosts out there, but it became unwieldy as more and more systems came online.

-The first solution to the problem was a simple text file maintained by the Network Information Center that mapped names to IP addresses.
+The first solution to the problem was a simple text file called a host table maintained by the Network Information Center (NIC) that mapped names to IP addresses.
 Soon this text file became so large it was too cumbersome to manage.
-In 1983, the University of Wisconsin created the Domain Name System (DNS), which maps text names to IP addresses automatically.
-This way you only need to remember www.howstuffworks.com, for example, instead of HowStuffWorks.com's IP address.
+In November 1983, Paul Mockapetris submitted two requests for comments to the International Network Working Group.
+RFC 882 outlines concepts of domain name system (DNS), which maps text names to IP addresses automatically.
+RFC 883 proposes ways of implementing the system.
+Thanks to his and many others' efforts, this way you only need to remember www.howstuffworks.com, for example, instead of the series of numbers and punctuation that is HowStuffWorks.com's IP address.